leprosus/golang-composer/Readme.md

 ## List all methods

 * composer.GetComposer - returns composer
-* GetComposer.Play - lets to execute goroutins
+* composer.GetComposer.Play - lets to execute goroutins
-* GetComposer.Pause - lets to pause goroutins execution
+* composer.GetComposer.Pause - lets to pause goroutins execution
-* GetComposer.NeedWait - if need to pause then wait resuming rather do nothing
+* composer.GetComposer.NeedWait - if need to pause then wait resuming rather do nothing